metacpan/metacpan-cpan-extracted/distros/A/App-jupiter/README.md

 The OPML file must use the .opml extension.
 You can update the feeds for multiple OPML files in one go.

+## Adding just one feed

+After a while, the list of feeds in your OPML starts getting unwieldy.
+When you add a new feed, you might not want to fetch all of them.
+In this case, provide a regular expression surrounded by slashes to the `update` command:

+    jupiter update feed.opml /example/

+Assuming a feed with a URL or title that matches the regular expression is listed in your OPML file, only that feed is going to get updated.

+There is no need to escape slashes in the regular expression: `//rss/` works just fine.
+Beware shell escaping, however.
+Most likely, you need to surround the regular expression with single quotes if it contains spaces:

+    jupiter update feed.opml '/Halberds & Helmets/'

+Notice how we assume that named entities such as `&amp;` have already been parsed into the appropriate strings.

 ## Generate the HTML